kit-algo/InertialFlowCutter/README.md

 To compile the code you need a recent C++14 ready compiler (e.g. g++ version >= 8.2) and the Intel Threading Building Blocks (TBB) library.
 You also need the readline library https://tiswww.case.edu/php/chet/readline/rltop.html.

 We use KaHiP and RoutingKit as submodules.
-For these, you will also need OpenMP.
+For these, you will also need OpenMP and MPI (for KaHiP, even though we don't use the distributed partitioner).
+If you don't want to use them, you can disable them in the CMakeLists.txt.

 ## Building